mccright/rand-notes/termux-on-chrome.md

 if [[ -z $* ]]
 then
-   echo "NO ARGUMENT!"
+   echo "No arguments..."
-   echo "pease provide some hello world content as an argument to this script" echo "~/bin/helloworld Matt McCright" exit fi
+   echo "Please provide some hello world content as an argument to this script" echo "~/bin/helloworld Matt McCright" exit fi